 Estate planning can benefit you in the following ways:

 You can use the following tools for estate planning:

-A will that meets all the state requirements are considered valid and remain in force until they are superseded by another will.
+A will that meets all the state requirements is considered valid and remains in force until another will supersedes them.

-Trusts are an alternative to wills and serve the additional purpose of allowing people to manage their properties when alive.
+Trusts are an alternative to wills and serve to allow people to manage their properties when alive.
 This estate planning tool enables you to handle taxes and distribute money and property to trust beneficiaries.
 Creating trust is fairly simple.
-Typically, trusts are created when the owner of the property, also termed as the grantor, trustor, or settlor, transfers the legal ownership rights to the trustee which can be a professional, an institution, or a family member to manage the property for the benefit of another person known as a beneficiary.
+Typically, trusts are created when the owner of the property, also termed as the grantor, trustor, or settlor, transfers the legal ownership rights to the trustee, which can be a professional, an institution, or a family member to manage the property for the benefit of another person known as a beneficiary.
 Generally, the trustee receives compensation for managing the property.
-The trustee is responsible for acting in the best interests of the beneficiary which creates a fiduciary relationship between the trustee and the beneficiary.
-The trustor can also act as a trustee and retain the ownership rights of the property but they are legally liable to work in the best interests of the beneficiary.
+The trustee is responsible for acting in the beneficiary's best interests, which creates a fiduciary relationship between the trustee and the beneficiary.
+The trustor can also act as a trustee and retain the ownership rights of the property, but they are legally liable to work in the best interests of the beneficiary.
 However, any trust agreement can only come into effect when the trustor transfers the property to a trustee.

 Here is why hiring an estate planning attorney is necessary:

 Sign up to The Legal Helpers to find an experienced estate planning attorney and start planning for the future today